 Your company’s transfer agent will need to receive a ‘stock power’ form in order to transfer the certificates into your trust.
 A copy of your W-9 with your tax ID number is typically required.

 All accounts must be re-established in the name of your trust.
 CD’s can be particularly difficult due to many banks’ requirements that any transfer occur after their maturity date.
 However, you will be able to mark them ‘in trust for’ a beneficiary and conduct the transfer once the CD has matured.

 Your children and other beneficiaries deserve to receive everything they are due—that means they must avoid probate conflicts.
 With the help of an experienced and conscientious estate planning attorney, you can plan for the financial security of yourself and your family.
-At my office, I pride myself on my attention to my clients both before and after they’ve signed all of their documents.
-I stay engaged and conduct routine follow up to ensure the maximum has been done to see you properly protected.
+At our firm, we pride ourselves on our attention to our clients both before and after they’ve signed all of their documents.
+We stay engaged and conduct routine follow ups to ensure the maximum has been done to see your properly protected.

 You can learn more about how a trust might benefit you and your family by calling us to schedule a consultation, where we can identify the best strategies for you and your family.
 Call today at 612-206-3701